 Create a user list file

-Once the changes are done, instruct your FTP server to limit this list of users to their own home directories by editing vsftpd.conf:
+Once the changes are done, instruct your FTP server to limit this list of users to their home directories by editing vsftpd.conf:

 chroot_local_user=YES